SD10/SD10/README.md

 ### Hi 👋 I'm Steven

-- 🏘️ Working @Fundrise on the future of real estate investing
 - 📱 iOS and Swift
 - ⚡ Passionate about app scalability and developer productivity
 - 🥊 Trains Muay Thai